Watts-College/cpp-527-fall-2021/labs/lab-05.md

 ## Step 02

-After forking or cloning a site, follow the instructions in the README file to begin customizing your page.
+After forking or cloning a site, follow the instructions in the README file to begin customizing your page (the README file should look this [THIS](https://github.com/DS4PS/beautiful-jekyll/blob/master/README.md)).
+If you used one of the other demo sites built from Beautiful Jekyll then copy the default [README.md](https://github.com/DS4PS/beautiful-jekyll/blob/master/README.md) file into your repository (or update your existing README file with the markdown text from the default version).

 In the **`_config.yml`** file in the default directory do the following: